bitkunst/NestJS_Study_V2/messages/README.md

 -   Better example
     -   whenever we create an instance of MessagesService, we would pass in a copy, an already existing copy of the MessagesRepository
     -   so we create a repository ahead of time, and whenever we want a service we're going to pass it into the service
-    -   downside : MessagesService relies upon specifically a copy of MessagesRepository being passed into the constructor <br>
+    -   `downside` : MessagesService always relies upon specifically a copy of MessagesRepository being passed into the constructor.
+So we always have to create specifically MessagesRepositoy <br>
         <image width="500px" height="350px" src="./public/ioc_better.png" >
 -   Best example

+    -   rather than specifically wanting to get a copy of MessagesRepository, we have instead `defined an interface` called simply Repository
     -   do not rely upon getting exactly the MessagesRepository
     -   instead, our code can work perfectly fine as long as you pass it any object that satisfies Repository interface <br>
         <image width="500px" height="550px" src="./public/ioc_best.png" >

+-   When we have our code set up with an `interface`, as opposed to a very direct reference to some other class, we can start to do really interesting things
 -   Make MessagesService easier to test and possibly more usable <br>

 <image width="600px" height="350px" src="./public/ioc_why.png" >